MUSA-620-Spring-2018/MUSA-620-Week-9/README.md

 The specifics of this assignment are open ended, subject to the following requirements:

 * The analysis must involve at a minimum 10,000 tweets, collected via the Twitter streaming API.
 Search parameters are up to you.
-* The tweets must be segmented by some characteristic(s) and compared on the basis of sentiment
+* The tweets must be segmented by some characteristic(s) and compared on the basis of sentiment.
 * Emoji use must factor in to the analysis.

 Examples:

 * Are tweets with emojis happier than those without?
 * Which emojis are the most positive and which are the most negative?
-* Compare the emoji use sentiment of tweets mentioning @realdonaldtrump with those of a random sample of tweets.
+* Compare the emoji use and sentiment scores of tweets mentioning @realdonaldtrump with those of a random sample of tweets.

 ### Emoji encodings